-New Zealand’s stunning countryside (never more than 128 km from the sea), great quality of life and relaxed culture has long been popular with British expats.
+New Zealand’s stunning countryside (never more than 128 km from the sea), great quality of life and relaxed culture has long been popular with young expats.
 A shared history and language - not to mention love of cricket and rugby - makes integration fairly straightforward.
 The low crime rate, excellent education system and healthy lifestyle available makes the move especially attractive to parents with young families.

 - Population: 4.471 million